mohamedgh16/Getting-started-with-game-development-using-windows-forms/README.md

             int d = rnd.Next(1, 7);
             int blue = 1, red = 2, green = 3, yellow = 4, pink = 5, purple = 6;
 ```
-After that we need to check what the random method produced for each digit, and therfore we need to check the `a` 6 times for each color
+After that we need to check what the random method produced for each digit, and therfore we need to check the `a` 6 times for each color.

 ```c#
  if (a == blue)